helderberto/node-api-boilerplate/README.md

-# Node + MVC Boilerplate
+# Node API Boilerplate

 [![License][license-badge]][license-url] [![Commitizen][commitizen-badge]][commitizen-url]

-✨A simple and quick way to start projects with NodeJS using the MVC architecture.
+✨ A simple and quick way to start your API using NodeJS + Express.

 ## Requirements